jamal7x7/my-portfolio/src/posts/how-iavascript-works-4-this.md

 }
 ```

-Or simply we can use...'what we dont speak of!'
+Or simply we can use...'this'!

 ```js
 var realmOne = {